exyi/diplomka/diplomka/text/3-analysis-2-statistic.md

 Although both methods seem to work well, computing two dimensional KDE when all points are on unit circle severely violates the assumption of normal distribution.
 We thus choose to compute the one dimensional KDE on range of -360...360 and then use only the -180...180 range.

-Unfortunatelly, other basic statistics like the median, maximum, or minimum cannot be well-defined, because we have no notion of comparison in modular (circular) arithmetics.
+Unfortunately, other basic statistics like the median, maximum, or minimum cannot be well-defined, because we have no notion of comparison in modular (circular) arithmetics.
 However, we can exploit the fact, that the distributions of our interest do not span the entire range of 360°.
 In order to be a useful discriminator, any measured basepair parameter must be constrained to a relatively small range.
 If we can assume this, we can use the circular mean to center the entire distribution on zero and then proceed as for if the variable was linear.